 Rather than making this concept more complex than it needs to be, let’s boil it down by example.
 A link from a student homepage or school paper web site isn’t as valuable as a link from a professor’s page, or better yet, the University library site.
-Why? because it’s easy for those who are into black hat stuff to buy links from students, wheras a librarian isn’t likely to be bought.
+Why? because it’s easy to buy links from student newspapers, whereas a librarian isn’t going to be bought.
 Thus the content EARNED the link, and the source and citation can be trusted.

 Engines know this and will tweak algos until they get it right.
-I hope, anyway.
 Give me 10 library links instead of 100 student page links any day.
 Likewise with .gov and others.
 Any TLD has crap, and any TLD has gold.

 Dear Mr. Ward,